mikesmithgh/kitty-scrollback.nvim/README.md

 })
 ```

-In this example, I added a few kemaps before calling `require('kitty-scrollback').setup()`.
+In this example, I added a few keymaps before calling `require('kitty-scrollback').setup()`.
 You can add your desired configuration, the important part of this
 configuration are the lines related to `runtimepath`.
 Pick the line that corresponds to your package manager, if you are not sure it is safe to leave all the lines.
 If you have a custom or unique installation of kitty-scrollback.nvim, update the `runtimepath` to append that location so that Neovim can find the module when
 calling `require('kitty-scrollback')`.